Joint Embedding Variational Bayes: Energy-based Predictive Learning and Likelihood-based Modelling

 \subsection{Representation semantics: inference and fixed observations}

 A likelihood-based objective assigns specific semantic roles to components that otherwise appear as training heuristics in energy-based objectives.

 \paragraph{Stop-gradient and fixed-observation semantics.} In VJE, the likelihood term evaluates the log-density of a target-side observation \(y_j=(\hat{\mathbf z}_j,\|\mathbf z_j\|)\), while \(\mathbf z_j\) is produced by a trainable encoder.
 In probabilistic modelling, observations are treated as fixed while model parameters are optimized to explain them.
-In representation learning, \(y_j\) changes across training as the encoder evolves, and we enforce the intended semantics by treating \(y_j\) as fixed within each update step for the likelihood term, implemented by stop-gradient on the target branch (or alternatively by using a slowly updated target encoder).
+In representation learning, \(y_j\) changes across training as the encoder evolves, and we enforce the intended semantics by treating \(y_j\) as fixed within each update step for the likelihood term.
+This can be implemented either by stop-gradient on the target branch or equivalently by a target encoder held fixed during the update, including EMA variants; both realize the same fixed-observation conditioning required by the conditional ELBO.

 To make this explicit, we differentiate the one-directional negative ELBO likelihood term and omit the KL term for clarity:

 Taking gradients with respect to \(\theta\) yields two pathways: